 Whatever we see today is not feminism.
 They have not read feminism.
 Many real feminists don’t support modern feminists.
 Reason – modern feminists want to be pampered.
 They might have done good things in past and some of them lead good family life but says diff things to be popular.
 They have political backing.

 Q. In your life as a marriage counselor what kinds of domestic crimes did you see these genders committing more and why?

 I found that women commit more adultery compared to men.
 In terms of domestic violence both men, women are equal.
 Women commit huge mental torture which is equivalent to physical violence.
 Mental torture is intolerable.
 Women provoke men for violence and a lot of women do beat men in domestic relations.

 Q. In Indian relationships which gender is more responsible for breakups?

 It is difficult to quantify like this.
 I have seen that both genders are equally responsible for marriage break ups.

 Even though I wanted to get more relationship insights from him.
-Due to his busy schedule he could not afford to spend more time with me and I wish I would be able to meet him again and get his invaluable insights about other relationship aspects.
+Due to his busy schedule, he could not afford to spend more time with me and I wish I would be able to meet him again and get his invaluable insights into other related aspects.